verge-io/docs/docs/knowledge-base/posts/vergeio-update-instructions.md

 dateCreated: 2022-06-28T13:29:03.267Z
 ---

-## How to Update your VeregOS Environment
+## How to Update your VergeOS Environment

 > **WARNING: DO NOT SKIP MAJOR VERSIONS**.
 For example, if you are on version 4.8, please update to version 4.9 before updating to 4.10. **Skipping versions could cause major database and configuration issues.**
 {.is-danger}

-The VeregOS platform supports 'zero downtime' updating.
+The VergeOS platform supports 'zero downtime' updating.
 This means that during a routine update process, guest workloads (VMs and tenant environments) can be left on and running as normal.

 Information on updating the Verge.io software to the latest version can be found in the inline help within the category titled Updates, under the section titled Running Updates.
 This section walks through the entire update process.
 Additionally, information about each setting found under Update Server Settings can be found within the category titled Updates, under the section titled Update Settings.